Full employment: Unemployment

 Under classical unemployment, the ways by which a return to Beveridge full employment can occur depend on the nature of the rise in wages- if it is only "nominal" wages that are rigid (failing to return to equilibrium), then real wages can decrease if prices rise relative to the rigid nominal wages.
 If nominal wages track price levels, however, then changes to prices will not affect the real wage- and thus employment will remain below Beveridge full employment.

 Cyclical, deficient-demand, or Keynesian unemployment occurs when there is not enough aggregate demand in the economy to provide jobs for everyone who wants to work.
 If demand for most goods and services falls, less production is needed and consequently fewer workers are needed: if wages are sticky and do not fall to meet the new equilibrium level, unemployment results, because (as with classical unemployment) there are more prospective workers than there are vacancies.

-The Phillips curve
+Relation to inflation

-The theories behind the Phillips curve pointed to the inflationary costs of lowering the unemployment rate.
+The theories behind the Phillips curve point to the inflationary costs of lowering the unemployment rate.
 That is, as unemployment rates fell and the economy approached full employment, the inflation rate would rise.
 But this theory also says that there is no single unemployment number that one can point to as the "full employment" rate.
 Instead, there is a trade-off between unemployment and inflation: a government might choose to attain a lower unemployment rate but would pay for it with higher inflation rates.
-In essence, in this view, the meaning of “full employment” is really nothing but a matter of opinion based on how the benefits of lowering the unemployment rate compare to the costs of raising the inflation rate.
+In essence, in this view, the meaning of "full employment" is really nothing but a matter of opinion based on how the benefits of lowering the unemployment rate compare to the costs of raising the inflation rate.